Code-Institute-Submissions/niallos11-whac-em-all-game_JuneResub/README.md

 - The fav icon was taken from - https://www.favicon.cc
 - This image was taken from a Open Source site used as the target mole in game. https://www.clipartmax.com/download/m2i8i8d3i8m2A0Z5_mole-clipart-whack-a-mole-from-whack-a-mole/
+- The images was edited to make transparent with https://www12.lunapic.com/editor/